vrtmrz/obsidian-livesync/updates.md

 #### Minors

 - 0.16.1 Added missing log updates.
+- 0.16.2 Fixed many problems caused by combinations of `Sync On Save` and the tracking logic that changed at 0.15.6.

 ### 0.15.0
 - Outdated configuration items have been removed.
 - Setup wizard has been implemented!

 I appreciate for reviewing and giving me advice @Pouhon158!